-This section gives a brief introduction to Liquid Haskell, and then briefly describes our encoding of a restricted form of RGREFs.
+This section gives a brief introduction to Liquid Haskell and then briefly describes our encoding of a restricted form of RGREFS.

 5.2.1.
 Refinement Types in Liquid Haskell.
-Liquid Types [Rondon et al. 2008; Kawaguchi et al. 2009; 2010; Rondon et al. 2010; Jhala et al. 2011; Kawaguchi et al. 2012; Rondon et al. 2012; Rondon 2012; Vazou et al. 2013; Vazou et al. 2014a; Vazou et al. 2014b] is a design for dependent refinement types that support effective inference and automation.
-Boolean-valued predicates are mined from the boolean test expressions in a program (plus a fixed set of basic predicates) to gather a set of candidate refinements.
+Liquid Types [Rondon et al. 2008; Kawaguchi et al. 2009, 2010; Rondon et al. 2010; Jhala et al. 2011; Kawaguchi et al. 2012; Rondon et al. 2012; Rondon 2012; Vazou et al. 2013, 2014a, 2014b] is a design for dependent refinement types that support effective inference and automation.
+Boolean-valued predicates are mined from the Boolean test expressions in a program (plus a fixed set of basic predicates) to gather a set of candidate refinements.
 Abstract interpretation is then used to infer which predicates hold at each program location, and an SMT solver is invoked to resolve implications between refinements.
-The result is a family of type theories over OCaml, C, and Haskell which are useful for verifying safety properties with modest annotation burden and user expertise.
+The result is a family of type theories over OCaml, C, and Haskell that are useful for verifying safety properties with modest annotation burden and user expertise.

-The latest incarnation of these ideas, Liquid Haskell [Vazou et al. 2013; Vazou et al. 2014a; Vazou et al. 2014b], implements Liquid Types for Haskell, extending the base theory to tackle issues with type classes, generating verification conditions for lazy evaluation [Vazou et al. 2014b], and polymorphism over refinements [Vazou et al. 2013], which were absent from previous Liquid Types systems.
-In short, Liquid Haskell permits writing refinement types over Haskell values, for example:
+The latest incarnation of these ideas, Liquid Haskell [Vazou et al. 2013, 2014a, 2014b], implements Liquid Types for Haskell, extending the base theory to tackle issues with type classes, generating verification conditions for lazy evaluation [Vazou et al. 2014b], and polymorphism over refinements [Vazou et al. 2013], which were absent from previous Liquid Types systems.
+In short, Liquid Haskell permits writing refinement types over Haskell values, for example, or taking advantage of binding argument values in subsequent refinements; one possible type for addition would be where the + in the result type corresponds to addition in the SMT solver's logic.

-$$\{x: \texttt{Int} \mid x > 0\}$$
+$$\{x : Int \mid x > 0\},\$$